Public Works and Government Services Canada (PWGSC) continuously strives to be transparent and accountable in how it does business.

 The Fairness Monitoring Program provides management, client departments, government suppliers, Parliament and Canadians with independent assurance that PWGSC's activities are conducted in a fair, open and transparent manner.

-The PWGSC's Conflict Management Program provides unique dispute resolution services.
+The PWGSC's Business Dispute Management Program provides conflict prevention and alternative dispute resolution services.

 Internal Audits and Reviews